 I will now take check-ins from IRLP Node 9005

 I will now take check-ins on the WARA Main 2-m repeater VE7VIC on 146.84 MHz (100 Hz tone)

 Are there any additional check-ins or announcements before I end the Net?

 Thank you for the Announcements and Check-ins tonight.
-I will now close this part of the WARA Monday Net and call on Christopher VE7ALB to present this week’s Swap and Shop.
+I will now close this part of the WARA Monday Net.
 This is <your call sign> OUT